fightforthefuture/votebot-www/app/embed.md

 By default, the widget will display a transparent background and use the same colors as this beautiful site.
 But you can customize this to make it fit into your design.
-There are two parameters you can pass into the iframe's
+There are four parameters you can pass into the iframe's
 URL:

 `disclosureColor=COLOR` — Changes the text color of the privacy disclosure.
 This can either be a hexidecimal color code (without the leading hash mark), or an rgba(x, y, z, a) color.

+`textColor=COLOR` — Changes the text color of message bubbles and submit button.
+This can either be a hexidecimal color code (without the leading hash mark), or an rgba(x, y, z, a) color.

 `hueShift=DEGREES` — (where DEGREES is a number between 0 and 360).
 This sets
 a hue shift for the color of the speech bubbles, buttons, and links, allowing you to change the primary color of the design.

+`brightness=PERCENTAGE` — (where PERCENTAGE is a number between 0 and 400).
+This sets
+a brightness change for the color of the speech bubbles, buttons, and links, allowing you to change the primary color of the design.

 ## Example of Customized Widget